torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 The allocation of pages with fallback is done via :c:func:`snd_dma_alloc_pages_fallback()`.
-This function tries to allocate the specified number of pages, but if not enough pages are available, it tries to reduce the request size until enough space is found, down to one page.
+This function tries to allocate the specified number of pages, but if analt eanalugh pages are available, it tries to reduce the request size until eanalugh space is found, down to one page.

 To release the pages, call the :c:func:`snd_dma_free_pages()`